 Courchevel: Year-round resort

-One of the largest and longest-established ski resorts in the world, Courchevel was created from scratch in 1946– celebrating its 70th anniversary last year.
+One of the largest and longest-established ski resorts in the world, Courchevel was created from scratch in 1946 and now has an international reputation.
 The resort is situated in Les Trois Vallées, at one end of the largest ski area in the world, which features 600km of pistes and more than 170 lifts.
 Its north-facing slopes ensures some of the best snow in the region, and it offers a range of terrain to suit all tastes and skill levels.
 And, thanks to its location plus the resort’s pioneering work in snow-making, grooming and maintenance, Courchevel can guarantee good snow cover throughout the season.

 Though referred to by the single name, the resort is actually four separate villages: Courchevel Le Praz 1300, Courchevel Village 1550, Courchevel Moriond 1650 and Courchevel 1850, the biggest of the quartet.
 Known as the St. Tropez of winter sports, Courchevel 1850 is seen as the place to stay, and is populated by wealthy Parisians and Russians, royal families and celebrities.
 With an extensive collection of palatial hotels, luxury chalets and boutique shops, it’s undoubtedly expensive but the other villages are far more affordable.

 While this attractive resort is understandably popular over the winter months, it also works hard to entertain visitors during the summer too, with a range of events and activities.
 One of the biggest attractions is simply the surrounding natural beauty: the resort sits on the edge of the Vanoise National Park, which offers stunning vistas, the Merlet Alpine lakes and a variety of flora and fauna to keep hikers and ramblers of all standards occupied.